intermine/im-docs/docs/webapp/webapp-config/query-results/redirects.rst

 examples
 --------

-In results pages, all dmel genes will link to !FlyBase with Gene.primaryIdentifier instead of the Mine report page:
+In results pages, all dmel genes will link to FlyBase with Gene.primaryIdentifier instead of the Mine report page:
 {{{
 externallink.flybaseResults.Gene.7227.primaryIdentifier.url=http://www.flybase.org/.bin/fbidq.html?<<attributeValue>>
 }}}